kiwanami/emacs-deferred/README.markdown

 * In this case, the deferred tasks are statically connected.

 Here is an another sample code for try-catch-finally blocks.
-This is simpler than above code because of the 'deferred:try' macro.
+This is simpler than above code because of the `deferred:try' macro.
 (Note: They bring the same results practically, but are not perfectly identical.
-The 'finally' task may not be called because of asynchrony.)
+The `finally` task may not be called because of asynchrony.)

 Try-catch-finally: